Torre Castello m. 2448

 Approach: from Chiappera mt.
 1614 follow the road to Soutan Bridge; at a cross-road turn to right following the road towards Maurin Valley.
 After the second hairpins you’re reaching a pull-out with a little source on the right-hand side of the road.
 Parking.
-From the parking follow the track to Greguri Pass (GTA and T12 path) going inside Gregury Valley and leading first towards Rocca Provenzale, then towards Punta Figari and Torre Castello (1 hour from the parking).
+From the parking follow the trail to Greguri Pass (GTA and T12 path), going inside Gregury Valley and leading first to Rocca Provenzale, then to Punta Figari and Torre Castello (1 hour from the parking).

 EAST FACE ROUTES (from right to left):

 - Genovesi East Route TD sup., V+, A3, 230 mt.